fabmob/mob/afapast/README.md

 ## Run the application

+Make sure to have the DB env variables set.

-Migrate the db if it's the first time
+Migrate the db if it's the first time.
 ```sh
 yarn migrate
 ```